-Policy/Technical Involvement and Planning in the Yakima/Klickitat Fisheries Project; Project Number 1995-064-25; Contract 69345, 73279 Yakima/Klickitat Fisheries Project's Monitoring and Evaluation; Project Number 1995-063-25; Contract 69084, 72482 This report is an overview of the work conducted on spring Chinook salmon as part of the Yakima/Klickitat Fisheries Project (YKFP), which is a joint project of the Yakama Nation and the Washington Department of Fish & Wildlife.
-The purpose of this document is to synthesize the available information that has already been provided in lengthy topical reports into an easy to read synthesis of the project.
+Policy/Technical Involvement and Planning in the Yakima/Klickitat Fisheries Project; Project Number 1995-064-25; Contract 73279, 74314 Yakima/Klickitat Fisheries Project's Monitoring and Evaluation; Project Number 1995-063-25; Contract 72482, 75796 This report is an overview of the work conducted on spring Chinook salmon as part of the Yakima/Klickitat Fisheries Project (YKFP), which is a joint project of the Yakama Nation and the Washington Department of Fish & Wildlife (WDFW).
+The purpose of this document is to synthesize the available information that are provided in topical reports into an easy to read synthesis of the project.
 In this way, we hope that the scope and progress of the YKFP can be fully appreciated.
 The YKFP is still in the evaluation stage, and as such the data and findings presented in this report should be considered preliminary until further data is collected and analyses completed.
 We encourage the reader to consult the topical reports for detailed descriptions of particular topics.
-The latest topical reports are contained in the appendices and previous reports can be found on www.cbfish.org.
-There are also other components of the YKFP that address coho and fall Chinook salmon.
+The latest topical reports by WDFW are contained in the appendices and previous reports as well as the Yakama Nation annual report can be found on www.cbfish.org.
+There are also other components of the YKFP that address coho and fall/summer Chinook salmon.
 Those components are not addressed in this report.